Zeyad-Amr/RadiPeerReview/README.md

 ### Authentication & Authorization

-1. **Radiologist Login**: As a radiologist, I want to log in to the platform securely, so I can access my reports and assigned review requests.
+1. **Radiologist Login**: As a radiologist, I want to log in to the platform securely to access my reports and assigned review requests.
 2. **Admin Login**: As an admin, I want to log in to manage users and oversee the review process.

 ### Report Submission

-1. **Upload Reports**: As a radiologist, I want to upload and submit my reports within review requests to be stored, so they can be reviewed by peers.
+1. **Upload Reports**: As a radiologist, I want to upload and submit my reports within review requests to be stored so that peers can review them.

 ### Peer Review Assignment